This guide assumes that you are already familiar with Enforce Script Syntax.

 instantiation might provide better syntax highlighting in your editor.

-instances will be expressed as literals for the remainder
+Note: For brevity, vector instances will be expressed as literals for the remainder

 of this guide.